GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 - Verify that a team has completed each challenge by checking that they have met all of the success criteria.
 - Solicit continuous feedback from the attendees on their experience, the content, and what can be done to improve it.
 Encourage them to use the Google Space chat to share with all of the coaches and attendees.

-**NOTE:** Attendees should not be judged on how far they get.
+> **Note** Attendees should not be judged on how far they get.
 No trophies should be given for challenge completion.
 If event hosts want to gamify/incentivize attendees, they should focus on encouraging attendees to share gained knowledge with each other.

 ### Stand-Ups